AtrCheema/AI4Water/docs/source/declarative_def_ml.rst

 catboost, lgbm and xgboost based models
 =========================================
-If catboost_, lgbm_ and xgboost_ libraries are installed, then the models from these libraries can also be used seamlessly.
+If catboost_, lightgbm_ and xgboost_ libraries are installed, then the models from these libraries can also be used seamlessly.
 This is true for both regressors and classifiers from these libraries.